CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/custom-overview.md

-# Building and Evaluating Prompt Flows with Azure AI Foundry
+# Lunch and Learn: Building and Evaluating Prompt Flows with Azure AI Foundry

 ### Overall Estimated Duration: 60 minutes

 ## Overview

 In this lab, you will gain hands-on experience in developing custom AI models, training them effectively, and refining their performance for optimal results.
 You will also learn how to set up and automate model evaluations to ensure accuracy and reliability.
 Additionally, the lab covers integrating chat flows and essential tools, enabling seamless deployment and interaction with AI solutions.